robertangeles/repo-ai-prompts/write-anthony-bourdain-micro-essay.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay with a maximum of 250 words about the content provided using the instructions above in British English.
+- Output a full, publish-ready essay with a maximum of {{WORD_COUNT}} words about the content provided using the instructions above in British English.
 - Write in Anthony Bourdain's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 - The essay will be in active and factual voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.